List of Neon Genesis Evangelion episodes

 Neon Genesis Evangelion is an anime series produced by Gainax and Tatsunoko Production and directed by Hideaki Anno.
-It began broadcasting in Japan on TV Tokyo on October 4, 1995 and ended on March 27, 1996.
-Evangelion is an apocalyptic anime in the mecha genre.
-It centers on a teenage boy recruited by a paramilitary organization named NERV to control a giant cyborg called an Evangelion to fight monstrous beings known as Angels.
+It began broadcasting in Japan on TV Tokyo on October 4, 1995, and ended on March 27, 1996.
+Evangelion is an apocalyptic storyline set in the mecha genre.
+It centers on a teenage boy recruited by a paramilitary organization named Nerv to control a giant cyborg called an Evangelion to fight monstrous beings known as Angels.
 The show takes place largely in a futuristic Tokyo years after a worldwide catastrophe.
-Parts of the series also focus on other Evangelion pilots and members of NERV as they try to prevent another catastrophe.
+Parts of the series also focus on other Evangelion pilots and members of Nerv as they try to prevent another catastrophe.
 Installments of the show have been through various re-cuts and cosmetic revisions.

 Broadcast history

 After several episodes were produced, the first episode aired on October 4, 1995, long after originally planned.
-Initially ignored (although received positively by those Gainax fans invited to early screenings), viewership grew slowly and largely by word of mouth.
+Initially ignored (although received positively by those Gainax fans invited to early screenings), viewership grew slowly and largely through word of mouth.

 The 16th episode marked a distinct shift to a more introspective, less action-focused tone that would come to characterize the second half of Evangelion.
 This change in emphasis was partly due to the intended development of the story, but also partly because by this point, production was running increasingly behind schedule; episode director Kazuya Tsurumaki identifies this as the impetus for Evangelion's turn into internal conflict:

 I didn't mind it.
 The schedule was an utter disaster and the number of cels plummeted, so there were some places where unfortunately the quality suffered.
 However, the tension of the staff as we all became more desperate and frenzied certainly showed up in the film ...
 About the time that the production system was completely falling apart, there were some opinions to the effect that, "If we can't do satisfactory work, then what's the point of continuing?"
 However, I didn't feel that way.
 My opinion was, "Why don't we show them the entire process including our breakdown."